 Below are the most common material types we use in our cars:

-- The wool sheets, also known as felt mats, are the simplest and cheapest way to reduce noise in the car.
-They are quite thick and have excellent noise absorption.
-However, they quickly absorb water that can cause corrosion, besides they are heavy.
+#1.
+Wool sheets, also known as felt mats, are the simplest and cheapest sound deadening products.
+They are thick, have excellent noise absorption, and offer easy installation.
+However, they quickly absorb water which can cause corrosion, and they are heavy.